The only Psy.D. program of its kind:

 Our Pre-Doctoral Internship Program through Adler Community Health Services (ACHS) offers APA-accredited internships exclusively for Adler School students.
 At agency sites throughout the region, interns provide clinical psychological services to children, adolescents, adults, and families in underserved communities, in areas such as depression, anxiety, school adjustments, family conflict, grief and loss, partner distress, neuropsychology, and substance abuse.

-Psy.D. students can also pursue concentrations in areas of special interest, including Advanced Adlerian Psychotherapy, Clinical Neuropsychology, Primary Care Psychology, Substance Abuse Treatment, and Traumatic Stress Psychology.
-These concentrations provide additional education and training in a specialized area of study.
+Psy.D. students can also pursue tracks and concentrations in areas of special interest, including Military Psychology, Child and Adolescent Psychology, Advanced Adlerian Psychotherapy, Clinical Neuropsychology, Primary Care Psychology and Behavioral Medicine, Substance Abuse Treatment, and Traumatic Stress Psychology.
+These tracks and concentrations provide additional education and training in a focused area of study.

 - A baccalaureate degree from a regionally accredited US institution or a comparable degree from an international institution.